 On 31 March the Air Force became an accredited White Ribbon workplace, and the process was undertaken for a number of important reasons.

-The Chief of Air Force, AIMRSHL Leo Davies emphasised that White Ribbon accreditation is a clear message to the community that that family and domestic violence are incompatible with Air Force values.
+The Chief of Air Force, AIRMSHL Leo Davies emphasised that White Ribbon accreditation is a clear message to the community that that family and domestic violence are incompatible with Air Force values.

 “Air Force is a values based organisation, where we expect our members to lead by example.
 Achieving White Ribbon Accreditation identifies us as leaders of change for this important cause,” AIRMSHL Davies said.